kbingham/libcamera/Documentation/guides/application-developer.rst

 locate the ``libcamera`` library,  which the test application will be dynamically linked against.

-With the build file in place, compile and run the application with:
+With the build file in place, we will be able to compile and run the application as follows:

 .. code:: shell